SonfireOP68/SubSeekerPro/README.md

 🛠️ Usage:

 1. Clone the repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the script with the target domain as an argument: `python recon_tool.py`.
+2. Run the script with the target domain as an argument: `python recon_tool.py (domain)`.

 👨‍💻 Contributions: